Nyandwi/nyandwi.github.io/index.md

 **************************

-I am broadly interested in machine learning, deep learning, computer vision, and the intersection of vision and language.
+I am broadly interested in machine learning, deep learning, and computer vision.

 Previously, I worked at VIEBEG Medical Ltd and instructed TensorFlow Deep Learning Certification course at The Python Academy.